CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 ### `Testnet Information`
 <p>Note that APIs related to the <b>Ropsten, Rinkeby, Goerli, and Kovan testnets are NO LONGER AVAILABLE. </b>Searches related to these networks will be removed.</b>
 <br />
-<p>Only the Sepolia and the new Holesky testnets will be supported</p>
+<p>Only the Sepolia and the new Holesky testnets will be supported. </p>
 <br />

 ### `List of APIs Incorporated`